SoftwarePlumbers/typed-patch/README.md

 This problem is closely related to the issue of re-creating object trees from JSON delivered across the wire or from document stores like Mongo.
 This may be why there are so many diff utilities - they are usually bound to a particular way of doing things.

 By default, typed-patch therefore derives type information entirely from the object to be patched.
-This can be achieved most simply by putting a static method `fromObject` in the base class of any typed property.
+This can be achieved most simply by putting a static method `fromJSON` in the base class of any typed property.
 This method is used to covert untyped properties into an instance of the required object class.

 This works in many cases, but not when the patch contains properties that do not exist in the patched object.
 In this case, we need to implement a getAttrProps static method which takes a name argument and returns an object containing a factory method (`elementFactory`) or an object type `elementType` suitable for populating the property of that name.